MnDOT Adopts Policy Reducing City Cost Shares on Trunk Highway Projects

-View the Cost Participation Policy draft update (pdf).
+View the Cost Participation Policy update (pdf).

 Cost Participation Policy background